iBridges-for-iRODS/ibridges-gui-plugin-example/README.md

 Please check your iBridges-GUI version.
 The plugin structure is only supported by iBridges-GUI 1.5.0 or higher.
 You an also compile iBridges-GUI from the feature branch [`example_plugin`](https://github.com/iBridges-for-iRODS/iBridges-GUI/tree/example_plugin) that introduces the plugin structure.

 Start the iBridgesGUI and check the output or the logs `~/.ibridges/ibridges-gui.log`.
-If your plugin is detected you should see your plugin name:

 ```
 # pip installed
 ibridges-gui